the fp is business-communications

 Western business practices prevail in Kenya.
 A formal handshake (using the right hand) is the standard greeting between men.
 It is customary to lower your gaze when greeting someone who is older or of a higher professional rank than you.
-Men should not shake hands with a woman unless she extends her hand first.
+Men should not shake hands with a woman unless she extends her hand first, the business environment is still quite patriarchal.
 Address Kenyans by their surname and title unless you are invited to use their first name.

 Suits are the expected attire for business meetings, though a shirt and tie will suffice in less formal situations.
 Kenyans are quite conservative and advance appointments are required for meetings.
 Call ahead if you are likely to be late.